washingtonpost/ArcAds/README.md

 </script>

 ```
 You can enable Prebid.js on the wrapper by adding a `prebid` object to the wrapper initialization and setting `enabled: true`.
-You can also optionally pass it a `timeout` value which corresponds in milliseconds how long Prebid.js will wait until it closs out the bidding for the advertisements on the page.
-By default the timeout will be set to `700`.
+You can also optionally pass it a `timeout` value which corresponds in milliseconds how long Prebid.js will wait until it closes out the bidding for the advertisements on the page.
+By default, the timeout will be set to `700`.

 ```javascript
 const arcAds = new ArcAds({